CoDeConf/cph15/misc/index.md

 <img src="{{site.root}}/images/maturity_model_web.png" class="stdcenter" style="width:600.">
 </a><br/>

-###Parking at the Hotel Marriott Copenhagen<br/>
-There are a 3 parking lots around Hotel Marriott Copenhagen:

-- Hotel Marriotts own parking lot and next to the hotel a public parking lot.<br/>
-- There are also a public parking lot a cross from the hotel you can use.

 ###Accommodation<br/>
-Please let us know if you are planning to stay at the Mariott Hotel Copenhagen and we will be happy to assist you with any reservations.
+Please let us know if you are planning to stay at the Hotel Scandic Copenhagen and we will be happy to assist you with any reservations.
 For assistance please [send us a mail](mailto:ah@praqma.net)

 ###Information to sponsors<br/>
 Delivery of stand material can be sent to the event venue.
 All items must have the following information clearly indicated: Conference name: “Continuous Delivery & DevOps Conference”, name of the exhibiting company, number of pieces, and name of the person in charge of the stand.<br/>
 NOTE: All material must reach the event venue, no later than Oct.
 20th.

 **Please send to**<br/>
-Hotel Marriott Copenhagen<br/>
+Hotel Scandic Copenhagen<br/>
-Att: Viga Lipeiko<br/>
-Kalvebod Brygge 5<br/>
+Vester Søgade 6<br/>
-DK-1560 København V<br/>
+DK-1601 København V<br/>
 Denmark<br/>